AllenInstitute/coupledAE-patchseq/README.md

  - navigate to the location with `setup.py` in this reposiory, and use `pip install -e .`
  - use `cplAE_TE/train.py` to start training a model.

-⚠️`Caution`: This repository is being refactored.
-Please contact corresponding authors for specific questions about code in this repository.

 You can also play around with a minimal version of the coupled autoencoders code (see `minimal` folder in this repository) hosted on a cloud environment at [CodeOcean](https://codeocean.com/capsule/6320801).